Pray2U/koSlang/README.md

 </details>

-### 📑 CopyRight
-> Copyright 2022.10.
+    Copyright 2022.11.
 Contributor(ash-hun, chaeha617, go-ring), All of contents cannot be copied without contributor's permission